fischly/minesweeper-agent/README.md

   -b BOMBS, --bombs BOMBS
-                        The number of bombs of the minesweeper instance -s SEED, --seed SEED  Fixes the seed to generate the random minesweeper instance -d DELAY, --delay DELAY
+                        The number of bombs of the minesweeper instance -s SEED, --seed SEED  Fixes the seed to generate the random minesweeper instance --solver [{clingo,clingo-grouped,csp,csp-grouped}]
+                        The solving approach to use --no-trivial          If set, do not perform trivial cell opening/marking -d DELAY, --delay DELAY
                         Delay in milliseconds between performing actions -i, --interactive     If set, waits for user input between each action